HorizonRDK/tros_en/docs/boxs/detection/fcos.md

 3. A MIPI or USB camera has been installed on the Horizon RDK platform.
 If no camera is available, the algorithm effects can be experienced through local data using JPEG/PNG format or MP4, H.264, and H.265 video.

 4. Ensure that the PC can access the Horizon RDK platform via the network.

-### X86

-1. The X86 has been configured with the Ubuntu 20.04 system image.

-2. The X86 has successfully installed tros.b.

 ## Usage